 (Not a Photography Article!)

 Pines grow wherever they find a place in my region.
-After spending a lot of time with villagers and foresters, I have understood that Pines are both loved and hated, at the same time, by most of the people I know.
+After spending a lot of time with villagers and foresters, I have understood that Pines are both loved and hated at the same time, by most of the people I know.

 (Sunset behind the pines)

 Yes, they do shed a lot of needles and these needles turn the soil acidic.
 Nothing seems to grow underneath, or that’s what the people think.
 But, Rhododendrons seem to have a deep love affair with pines.
 They grow wherever there are pines.
 Azaleas are also similar to Rhododendrons when it comes to love for pines.
+In fact there are a whole lot of acidic soil loving trees that grow well along with pines.

 (Rhododendrons blossoming in a Pine Forest)